fish2000/imread/docs/source/index.rst

 That's it.

-This needs to be used with a a computer vision & image processing packages:
+Imread is to be used with computer vision & image processing packages:

 - `mahotas <http://luispedro.org/software/mahotas>`__
 - `scikit-image <http://scikit-image.org/>`__
 - `OpenCV <http://opencv.willowgarage.com/wiki/>`__

-This grew out of frustration at current image loading solutions in Python, in either my packages [`mahotas <http://mahotas.rtfd.org>`__] or packages from others [`scikit-image <http://scikit-image.org>`__, for example].
+Imread grew out of frustration at current image-loading solutions in Python, in either my own packages, e.g. [`mahotas <http://mahotas.rtfd.org>`__], or in those written by others, such as [`scikit-image <http://scikit-image.org>`__, for example].

-The relationship with numpy is very contained and this could be easily repurposed to load images in other frameworks, even other programming languages.
+Imread’s relationship with numpy is very contained, and thus could be easily repurposed as an image-loader for use in other frameworks – even other programming languages.

 Citation
 --------

 This package is an off-shoot of mahotas.
-As it, currently, does not have its own publication, so you are asked to cite the mother package: If you use imread-mahotas on a scientific publication, please cite:
+As it currently does not have its own publication, you are asked to cite the parent package.
+If you use imread-mahotas on a scientific publication, please cite:

     **Luis Pedro Coelho** Mahotas: Open source software for scriptable computer